 2.2 Simulation

 Simulation approaches aim at managing change, reproducing or projecting the behaviour of a modelled system in order to bring clarity to the reasons for change (Barnett, 2003).
-Equations, state machines, flowcharts, cellular automata are different types of rules, coupled with an experimental design (Harrison et al., 2007), to define the future behaviour of the system modelled, based on its present state (Borshchev and Filippov, 2004).
-The most used approaches in simulation modelling are:
+Equations, state machines, flowcharts, cellular automata represent different types of rules that, once coupled with an experimental design (Harrison et al., 2007), can allow to define the future behaviour of a modelled system starting from its present state (Borshchev and Filippov, 2004).
+The most common simulation approaches are:

-System Dynamics (SD) is used for strategic high-level decision-making and qualitative analysis (e.g. knowledge management).
+System Dynamics (SD) – used for strategic (high-level) decision-making and qualitative analysis (e.g. knowledge management)

-Discrete Event (DE): is used for tactical and operational decision-making.
-It is based on the concept of entities, resources and block charts to describe entity flow and resource sharing.
+Discrete Event (DE) – used for tactical and operational (medium/low-level) decision-making.
+It is based on the concept of entities, resources and block charts to describe entity flows and resource sharing

-Agent-Based (AB): is aimed at modelling the behaviour of the entire system, neglecting the behaviours of actors within the system (Harrison et al., 2007).
+Agent-Based (AB) – is used for modelling the behaviour of an entire system, by neglecting the behaviour of actors within the system